Sivanesan23/Restaurent-Management-System/README.md

 # Restaurent-Management-System

 **Project Description:**
-  This is a Full-Stack Web Applicaiton  named "Grocery Application" for grocery store.This web-app is helpful to display service like buying grocery items, grocery items offered at store separately where Admins can add,edit and remove the grocery items for their specific store and Customers can buy a required grocery item through this application.
+  This is a Full-Stack Web Applicaiton for a Restaurant named "EliteFoods" located at various branches.
+This web-app is helpful to display various services, food items offered at each branch separately where Admins can add,edit and remove the food items for their specific branches and Customers can search,sort & filter the food items and order the food online & track the placed orders.
 **Technologies Used:**
     Angular (HTML, CSS & Type Script) for Frontend; SPRING Boot, JAVA, Data JPA for Backend and MySQL Database.